Reviewing Washington Prime Group Inc. (WPG-PH)'s and Urstadt Biddle Properties Inc. (NYSE:UBP)'s results | New Business Observer

 |0%

-Institutional investors owned 0% of Washington Prime Group Inc. shares and 8.27% of Urstadt Biddle Properties Inc. shares.
-Comparatively, 77.38% are Urstadt Biddle Properties Inc.’s share owned by insiders.
+Roughly 0% of Washington Prime Group Inc. shares are owned by institutional investors while 8.27% of Urstadt Biddle Properties Inc. are owned by institutional investors.
+Comparatively, Urstadt Biddle Properties Inc. has 77.38% of it’s share owned by insiders.

 Performance